Passenger detained after allegedly trying to break into cockpit of American Airlines flight

 HONOLULU – Authorities took an American Airlines passenger into custody after a disturbance on a Honolulu-bound flight Friday morning, the Department of Homeland Security confirmed.

-Flight 31 from Los Angeles landed safely in Honolulu at 11:35 a.m. local time and was met by law enforcement.
+Flight 31 from Los Angeles landed safely in Honolulu at 11:35 a.m. local time.
+FBI agents met the plane on the tarmac and took the passenger into custody.

 Citing multiple sources, Hawaii’s KHNL-TV reports that the man tried to “break through the cockpit door” before being subdued by the flight crew and an off-duty police officer.